FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 Since the new version of ngrok with the free tier has a traffic of 1 GB in and out, you can recreate ngrok's functionality using ssh port forwarding.

-* Create a vps on linode (Suggested the following one: Shared CPU, 512 MB ram) near your location so that the network traffic is not slow
+* Create a vps on linode (Suggested the following one: Shared CPU, 512 MB ram) near your google cloud shell instance so that the network traffic is not slow
 * Connect to the vps
 * Go to /etc/ssh/sshd_config: